 The Reporting [CD] Financial Institution, which in the case of a professionally managed trust is the trustee, has to report gross payments and movement of assets from a UK source or from a jurisdiction that cannot be determined to the Reportable Account, i.e. the equity interest in the trust.
-It also has to report gross payments from the trust to a UK destination or destination in an undetermined jurisdiction.
+It also has to report gross payments-and movement of assets from the trust to a UK destination or destination in an undetermined jurisdiction.